2-Way Directional Valve (G)

 Details

-The temperature in the standard reference atmosphere in ISO 8778.
+The temperature in the standard reference atmosphere in the ISO 8778 standard.

-The values of the ISO reference parameters only need to be adjusted if acoustic conductivity values obtained with different reference values are used.
+The ISO reference parameter values need to be adjusted only if acoustic conductivity values obtained with excellent reference values are used.

 Dependencies